BenWashburn1457/seatrac_driver/README.md

 * Line 18: Declares a struct of type `PingSend::Request`, the command message for `CID_PING_SEND`.
 * Line 19: Fills in the `target` field.
 This field indicates which beacon to send the acoustic message to.
     In this case it is `BEACON_ID_15`.
-* Line 20: Fills in the `pingType` field. `MSG_REQU` indicates that our beacon should request a response from the other beacon.
+* Line 20: Fills in the `pingType` field. [`MSG_REQU`](https://www.seascapesubsea.com/downloads/Blueprint-Subsea-SeaTrac-Developer-Guide.pdf#page=31)
+    indicates that our beacon should request a response from the other beacon.
 The `U` in `MSG_REQU` indicates that this response should include usbl information.
 * Line 22: Sends the message to the beacon over the serial connection. `SeatracDriver::send` takes as input a pointer to the raw bytes of the command being sent, so it is necessary recast the command struct.

-seatrac_driver has two functions you can use to send data: asynchronous `SeatracDriver::send` and synchronous `SeatracDriver::send_request`.
+seatrac_driver has two functions you can use to send data:

 * `void SeatracDriver::send(size_t size, const uint8_t* data)` ---
-    Basic function that sends a string of bytes to the modem.
-It does so asynchonously.
+    Send a command asynchronously to the beacon without waiting for a response.
+    Takes two arguements:
-    The function returns before the the command is sent.
+    * `size` : The number of bytes in the command
+    * `data` : A pointer to the command being sent

 * `bool SeatracDriver::send_request(unsigned int cmdSize, const uint8_t* cmdData, T* respData, int64_t timeout)` ---
-    Sends a command to the modem,
+    Sends a command synchronously to the modem and waits for a response from the modem.
+It returns true if the response was successfully recieved and false otherwise.
+    Takes four arguements:
+    * `cmdSize`  : The number of bytes in the command
+    * `cmdData`  : A pointer to the command being sent
+    * `respData` : A struct that will be filled in with the response data from the beacon
+    * `timeout`  : How long to wait for a response from the beacon

 ## Decoding messages from the beacon
 Decoding a message is similar to sending one.
 All messages recieved